diarrabell/DRL-Recommenders/README.md

 AIPI 531 Take Home Project

 ## Project Objectives
-- Train the SNQN ([Supervised Negative Q-learning](https://arxiv.org/pdf/2111.03474.pdf])) product recommendation recommender for two E-commerce use cases.
+- Train variations of the SNQN ([Supervised Negative Q-learning](https://arxiv.org/pdf/2111.03474.pdf])) product recommendation recommender for two E-commerce use cases and compare the performances.
 - Include item features as side information for cold-start items.
 - Use two offline evaluation metrics for benchmarking.